-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 -Transportation fee

-about 30,000 yen *N people *Depends on where you want to visit
+*Depends on where you want to visit

 *This is rough price.
-We will do our best for you to make your itinerary if you request.
+We will do our best to organize your itinerary and tours as you wish per request!

 Other options for day trip from Kyoto or Osaka